The Complete Guide to IFRS 16 Lease Accounting

 • Incremental borrowing rate (IBR) - the rate a lessee would pay to borrow funds to obtain an asset of similar value in a similar economic environment

-Once set at commencement, the discount rate remains fixed unless remeasurement requires an update.
+Once set at commencement, the discount rate remains fixed unless a remeasurement requires an update (see the Modifications & Remeasurements section below for when this applies).

 Read our detailed guide on discount rates →